Proposal Guidelines

 Proposal Types:

-• Full-session proposals: You may submit a proposal for a session with groups of 3 or more presenters/facilitators.
-We encourage you to consider innovative, interactive delivery methods.
+• Full-session proposals: You may submit a proposal for a virtual session with groups of 3 or more presenters/facilitators.
+We encourage you to consider innovative, interactive methods.

 • A Work in Progress: We invite presenters to submit work at any stage of development.
 You may submit a proposal regarding a research project, curricular project, or writing program assessment or professional development activity in progress.
 Presenters will receive feedback from workshop leaders and conference attendees.